Iddo Patt: Career

 Iddo Patt was the co-director of Ad Man, a short film, which won the Best Short Film award at Indie Memphis 2006.

 After serving as VP/Head of Broadcast for Thompson & Company, a Memphis-based advertising firm, Patt founded his own company, Modern Production Concepts, in 2006.

 In 2009, Patt joined the board of the American Advertising Federation.

 Robyn Hitchcock: Trams, Jams, and Elvis and Burning Ice, two documentaries about surrealist musician Robyn Hitchcock, were also directed by Patt.

 He served as associate producer on Keep the Lights On, a film by Ira Sachs, in 2012.

 In 2012, Iddo Patt became the board president of Indie Memphis, an arts organization that hosts a yearly film festival.
 He began his involvement with the organization in 2006 when he entered his own short film, "Ad Man" into its festival.

-In 2018, Patt founded a film festival ticketing system known as Eventive together with his son Theodore, which originally began as part of Indie Memphis.
+In 2018, Patt founded a film festival ticketing system known as Eventive together with his son Theo, which originally began as part of Indie Memphis.